 Knee pain is one of the common conditions that are prevalent in the general population.
 Patellofemoral pain syndrome (PFPS) is one of the commonly diagnosed knee conditions, it is also known by its name as Anterior knee pain or Runner’s knee.
-It affects approximately 23% of adults, 29% of adolescents and is more frequent in women (Yanez-Álvarez et al. 2020) and athletes.
+It affects approximately 23% of adults and 29% of adolescents, while it is more frequent in women and athletes (Yanez-Álvarez et al. 2020).
 Patellofemoral pain (PFP) is prevalent in adults under the age of 40.
 The long-term prognosis is poor for PFPS.
 Approximately one-third of patients are pain-free in one year, and 91% still report soreness and dysfunction four years after onset.
-(Benjamin E. Smith et al. 2019)
+(Benjamin E. Smith et al., 2019)

 Diagnosis is usually done based on the clinical history and requires ruling out any injury to ligaments or menisci in the knee.
 Patellofemoral syndrome is often a multifactorial problem.